cloudnativelabs/kube-router/docs/generic.md

 If a previous CNI provider (e.g. weave-net, calico, or flannel) was used, remove old configurations from `/etc/cni/net.d` on each kubelet.

-### Note: Switching CNI providers on a running cluster requires re-creating all pods to pick up new pod IPs**
+**Note: Switching CNI providers on a running cluster requires re-creating all pods to pick up new pod IPs.**

 ## Configuring kube-controller-manager